Florida2DAM/MotherOut/README.md

     * react-navigation
     * react-navigation
     * react-native-async-storage

+## Remarks

+The latest version of the backend is in the MotherOut_Server branch.

 ## Bugs

 We have not been able to solve the problem that is randomly generated when a user is created,